izzetbiophysicist/mol_data_prep/README.md

-Class and functions for Machine Learning-based virtual screening and HTS analysis.
+Library for applicability domain analysis, Machine learning and QSAR on HTC and virtual screening data.
+Can be used on peptide and small-molecule data